pengyue2/pengyue2.github.io/varsapura.md

 From a combat design perspective, I am particularly interested in exploring:

-- How players are given the time and tools to prepare for the upcoming mission, especially for live-service gacha game, players usually have multiple teams for different tasks.
+- How players are given time and tools to prepare for upcoming encounters, especially in a live-service gacha context where players often maintain multiple teams for different mission types

   <img src="images/v_bird.jpeg" width="600">

-  *Bird's eye view before stealth*
+  *Overhead views may support planning and spatial understanding before engagement.*

 - How stealth failure can transition into combat in a way that feels intentional, allowing players to recover, reposition, or escalate dynamically

   <img src="images/v_stealth.jpeg" width="600">

-  *Stealth indicator on top*
+  *Stealth indicators suggest graded detection states rather than binary failure.*

-- How enemy behavior and feedback can remain readable even when multiple player characters and abilities are active simultaneously
+- How enemy behavior and feedback can remain readable when multiple player characters and abilities are active simultaneously

   <img src="images/v_impact.jpeg" width="600">

-  *Different damage type indicator - IMPACT*
+  *Clear damage-type indicators support moment-to-moment combat readability.*

-- How systemic enemy responses could support player experimentation without overly punishing preferred playstyles
+- How systemic enemy responses might support player experimentation without disproportionately punishing preferred playstyles

   <img src="images/v_float.jpeg" width="600">

-  *Enemy floating due to character skill*
+  *Crowd-control effects highlight opportunities for expressive ability usage.*

-- How character-switching mechanism could enrich the experience of stealth gameplay.
+- How character-switching mechanics could enrich stealth gameplay, particularly if stealth actions are shared or sequenced across characters
-  Currently it appears that only one character could do stealth attach at a time.

 These directions align closely with my broader interest in forgiving transitions, readable feedback loops, and robust systemic design.